From Logging Town To Steamboat Tour Central To "The Waterpark Capital of the World!®"

 The Most Recognizable Picture Still Looks Scary - Test Your Long Jump Skills at the H.H.
 Bennett Studio

 He's known as "the man who made Wisconsin Dells famous."
-Lest you think it was a water park owner, or ski show entrepreneur, let's reveal right here and now that it is Henry Hamilton Bennett.
+Lest you think it was an owner of Wisconsin Dells water parks, or ski show entrepreneur, let's reveal right here and now that it is Henry Hamilton Bennett.
 Never heard of him?
 He’s considered one of the top 10, maybe even the top three landscape photographers of the 19th century.
 Still not ringing a bell?
 Perhaps his photos will jog your memory.
 Surely you've seen the picture of a young man leaping from one rock ledge to another.
-It's titled "Leaping the Chasm at Stand Rock" and is one of Bennett's most famous.
+It's titled "Leaping the Chasm" and is one of Bennett's most famous.
 The photo captures Bennett's son Ashley frozen in mid-air.
 At the time, many people thought the photograph was faked since stop-motion had not been invented.
 Until Bennett helped change photography forever with his use of a stop-action shutter he called the "snapper".
 The story goes that Bennett had Ashley repeat the jump multiple times to get just the right shot, a story that would make any mother cringe.
 His life and photos are superbly chronicled at one of the most historic Wisconsin Dells attractions, the H.H.
-Bennett Studio, the photographer's original studio still standing on Broadway in downtown Dells.
+Bennett Studio which was the photographer's original studio that still stands on Broadway in downtown Dells.
 There's even an exhibit devoted to the famous photo, with markers on the floor to test your own leaping ability.

 Along with photos of his family, it's the mystical photos of the towering bluffs and swirling Wisconsin River that drew the first tourists to the area, and ultimately gave Wisconsin Dells new life as a vacation destination.

 Prints of Bennett's most famous photos are available for purchase.
 The museum at 215 Broadway is open from May to October and those interested outside of those dates may look online, call (608.253.3523), or email for information.

 A Summer Evening in Wisconsin Dells